aicampg/csj2021/instructions.md

 * Video on youtube: https://www.youtube.com/watch?v=9Qxr56xXrJs
 *
 ## Before the event:
-We’ll use a tool called Qwiklabs, a Google training product.
+We’ll use a website called Qwiklabs, a Google training website.
 If you’ve used Qwiklabs before, great!
 Make sure you know your password.
 If you haven’t, save time by creating a new Qwiklabs account for yourself prior to the class at: [Qwiklab](https://google.qwiklabs.com/users/sign_up). (creating an account is free).

 ## During the event
 ### Get credits to run the first lab for free